ciasaboark/AccessImporter/INSTALL.md

 ### Install the Script as a Windows Service
 The script will run in the background as a Windows service.
-To install the service open a cmd.exe window as an administrator and change to the installed directory.
+To install the service open a cmd.exe window as an administrator and change to the installation directory for the script.

 ```
 c:\Users\My User\Apps\AccessImporter>python watcher.py install